 “That would be huge for San Francisco,” Stern said in an interview.

-City officials believe improving the decrepit pier won’t exceed $100 million because of a seismic and structural analysis “suitable for a gold-plated project” that was done by Oracle (ORCL) Corp.’s Chief Executive Officer Larry Ellison in connection with a possible venue for the 2013 America’s Cup, Matz said.
+City officials believe improving the decrepit pier won’t exceed $100 million because of a seismic and structural analysis “suitable for a gold-plated project” that was done by Oracle (ORCL:US) Corp.’s Chief Executive Officer Larry Ellison in connection with a possible venue for the 2013 America’s Cup, Matz said.